Updated: Jan 24

 Mix everything together until it’s a thick sticky mixture.
 Feel free to add a little extra oil or even a few drops of water if it’s too sticky or clumpy.
 Smooth onto face and rub into skin for a couple of minutes and then rinse off.

-4. Fruit Scrub Have a banana, mango, straws laying around in the kitchen that’s too ripe to eat?
+Have a banana, mango, straws lying around in the kitchen that’s too ripe to eat?
 Great!
-You can make it into a sugar scrub that will make you skin feel and smell amazing!
+You can make it into a sugar scrub that will make your skin feel and smell amazing!

-Mash the fruit in a bowl (leave it more on the chunky side, add two or three tablespoons of granulated sugar and some vanilla extract or your favourite essential oil (again – Optional, but definitely worth it.
+Mash the fruit in a bowl to leave it more on the chunky side, add two or three tablespoons of granulated sugar and some vanilla extract or your favourite essential oil (again – Optional, but definitely worth it.
 Do your homework and act as a natural preservative).
 When you’re in the shower, pat and massage the mixture all over your body then rinse off with warm water.
 Strawberries work wonderfully, especially if you’re looking for a deeper exfoliation.
-5. Relaxing bath

 Warm it slightly to blend well the mixture and add it to the bath... mmmm HEAVEN!